Deformed Hermitian Yang-Mills connections, extended gauge group and scalar curvature: Large/small radius limits and Theorem

+Suppose $v$, $F$ give a solution with $F \geq 0$ (so in particular the bundle $L$ is seminegative).
 Note that $\Hes(v)^{-1} F$ is a product of symmetric matrices and so it is similar to a symmetric matrix, hence it has real eigenvalues $\lambda_i$.
 Since both $\Hes(v)^{-1}$ and $F$ are positive definite and semidefinite respectively, by assumption, we have in fact $\lambda_i \geq 0$.
 The condition

 immediately gives the bound $0 \leq \lambda_i \leq \mu$.
 Therefore

 It follows immediately that under the semipositivity assumption $F\geq 0$ there is a uniform $C^0$ bound for the image under Legendre duality of the quantity